airbreather/Autopelago/.junie/guidelines.md

 - This project uses `bun` instead of `npm` / `npx` / `node`.
 - Command for a one-shot test to make sure everything compiles correctly: `bun run build`.
 - The ESLint configuration in this project is maximally strict.
 Regular use of `bun run lint` is expected. `bun run lint --fix` for issues with auto fixes.
+  - This is because the project is developed and maintained by a team of developers who are abnormally proficient in TypeScript, and so, e.g., not only do we forbid `any` in our own APIs (normal), but an `any` coming from a third-party API must be cast to `unknown` and then narrowed down with specific runtime checks for whatever we want to do with it (strict).
 - Whenever these exact shell commands solve a problem for you, run them exactly as spelled below instead of varying them (especially avoid prefixing with `cd /path/to/project &&`) as these exact spellings are the only shell commands that you are allowed to run without asking for permission:
   1. `bun run build`
   2. `bun run lint`